 The folks at LUSH use quirky subject lines and emails with additional product suggestions to try to get customers to return to their carts.

 Craft an email that entices your visitors to return to their carts by reminding them of what they considered purchasing in the first place, and why.

 Dollar for dollar, email marketing is one of the most effective channels at your disposal for making sales and generating repeat customers.
-Roughly 17% of digital marketing spend happens in email, but it contributes 24% of revenue, according to a 2015 study by Forrester Research.
+The latest stats show that 87% of marketers use email marketing to distribute content.

-There are too many tweets and Facebook posts for us to keep up with, and email can offer a more intimate interaction.
+There are too many Instagram posts and TikToks for us to keep up with, and email can offer a more intimate interaction.
 People are still more protective of messages sent to their personal inboxes versus their social feeds.
 Plus, email gives you the space to say things that can’t fit into a social media post.

-To get started with email marketing, actively promote your newsletter, blog and any other email capture efforts to get as many subscribers as you can.
-Take a look at Huckberry, which makes signing up for its email list the central focus when you first visit their site.
+To get started with email marketing, actively promote your newsletter, blog, and any other email capture efforts to get as many subscribers as you can.
+Take a look at Huckberry, which makes signing up for its email list the central focus when you visit its site.

-There are many occasions that are perfect for sending emails that your subscribers will actually appreciate:
+There are many occasions that are perfect for sending emails your subscribers will actually appreciate: